PeterHajdu/presentations/adventures-in-monadia/functor-applicative-monad/functor-applicative-monad.md

 # Functor

-A functor maps a function over some structure.
+A functor maps a function over some structure, without having any effect on the structure.

 # Representation in haskell